 Price range per bottle: £16 > £35

-Oxney Organic Estate is the UKs largest single estate organic vineyard, located in Rye, it’s home to over 35 acres of vines planted between 2012 and 2018.
-Planted at the vineyard is Chardonnay, Pinot Noir, Pinot Précoce, Pinot Meunier and Seyval Blanc vines to make their English organic sparkling and still wines.
+Oxney Organic Estate is the UK’s largest single estate organic vineyard, located in Rye; it’s home to over 35 acres of vines planted between 2012 and 2018.
+Produced at the vineyard is Chardonnay, Pinot Noir, Pinot Précoce, Pinot Meunier and Seyval Blanc vines to make their English organic sparkling and still wines.

-The winery is actually located in a Grade II listed square oast house, once used for kilning hops as part of the brewing process.
-The building has been converted to house the now state of the art wine making technology required to make high quality organic English wine.
+The winery is in a Grade II listed square oast house, once used for kilning hops as part of the brewing process.
+The building has converted to now house, the state of the art winemaking technology required to make high quality organic English wine.

 Address: Polegate, East Sussex, BN26 5TU

 Is there a tour of Rathfinny Estate?
 YES